 To hit those savings, you need to visit all five attractions and choose the Tropics Boat Tour (either the dolphin or sunset cruise) for the flexible attraction slot.
 Regardless, as long as you visit Busch Gardens and one other attraction, you’ll save money.

 Get Up to Half Off in Tampa – Explore this bay city and save money!
-Grab the Tampa Bay CityPASS and save up to 54% on sightseeing!
+Grab the Tampa Bay CityPASS and save 53% or more on sightseeing!
 Get yours here.

 Tampa Bay CityPASS Attractions Guide

 Busch Gardens Tampa Bay

 Theme park junkies and thrill seekers will easily spend a full day at Busch Gardens.
 Brave the Falcon’s Fury and take a plunge from the drop tower at 60 mph.
 Or, race through the African landscape on Cheetah Hunt, a triple launch roller coaster.

 If that sounds a little too thrilling for you (I’m with you), there are less-intense rides to enjoy, including kid-friendly ones.
 You’ve also got interactive animal exhibits, shows, shopping, dining, and more.